Thermodynamic formalism and integral means spectrum of asymptotic tracts for transcendental entire functions: The Classics of Thermodynamic Formalism: Conformal Measures and Beyond

 Let $f\in \cD$ be a function with negative spectrum.
 Then the whole thermodynamic formalism can be established for $f$, word by word, exactly as it was done in \cite{MyUrb08, MUmemoirs} except for \cite[Lemma 5.13]{MUmemoirs} which is the key point in the construction of conformal measures.
 Since we provide below, in Proposition \ref{x.1}, a proof of this missing point, we finally show that all the relevant results comprising Thermodynamical Formalism, the ones established in \cite{MUmemoirs} and stated below, hold.
 Combined with Theorem \ref{56} this shows Theorem \ref{thm intro}.

-In Section \ref{without ns} we considered entire functions that do not have negative spectrum.
-As Theorem \ref{irr pfunctions} shows, they perfectly satisfy the assumptions of Proposition \ref{x.1}.
-Consequently, all the results of the present section are also valid for these functions.
+In Section \ref{without ns} we considered some special class, of entire functions, called Poincar\'e functions, that do not necessarily have negative spectrum.
+As Theorem \ref{irr pfunctions} shows, these perfectly satisfy the assumptions of Proposition \ref{x.1}.
+Consequently, this proposition and all the results, Theorem~\ref{theo main X} through Theorem~\ref{thVariational Principle}, of the present section are also valid for these functions.

 \

 \sp \fr - The Perron-Frobenius-Ruelle Theorem \cite[Theorem 5.15]{MUmemoirs}.

 \bthm If $f\in \cD$ is a function with negative spectrum and $t>\tstar$, then the following are true.